Beeswax is an amazing byproduct that comes from our little friends, the bees.

 The second part of beekeeping is selling that crop of honey, and beekeepers do that in many different ways. [...]
 Our goal is to remain firmly grounded in what we enjoy - keeping bees.

-Gardner Bees have many hives that are spread out across Minnesota.
-You can buy their beeswax in 1 pound blocks and it comes in shades of yellow from bright and fresh yellow to orange in color.
+Gardner Bees has many hives that are spread out across Minnesota.
+You can buy their beeswax in 1 pound beeswax blocks and it comes in shades of yellow from bright and fresh yellow to orange in color.

 The wax you get when ordering from Mill Creek Honey comes directly from their own hives in Oregon.
 The owner is a master beekeeper and works in remote locations with their bees.